arne-schroppe/dash/README.md

 my-string = "Hello, Dash!"
 some-number = 1234
 ```
-Dash doesn't understand floating point numbers yet, only integers.
+(Dash doesn't understand floating point numbers yet, only integers.)

 A fairly useful kind of value in Dash is the symbol.
-A symbol starts with a `:` :
+A symbol is simply a `:` followed by
+any identifier:
 ```
 job = :engineer
 ```